---

-• Nexter Blocks Display Rules extension allows setting display conditions based on user login status, role, browser, and operating system.
+- Nexter Blocks Display Rules sets WordPress display conditions by visitor login status, role, browser, and operating system.

 Having a website that is tailored to the needs of its users is of utmost importance in today's digital landscape.
 Understanding how to set display conditions based on visitor status in WordPress can help you create a more user-friendly website tailored to a visitor's needs.
 The Display Rules extension from the Nexter Blocks allows you to do that exactly.
 You can set display rules based on the user’s login status, role, browser, and operating system to provide a personalized experience.